 How to Defend Yourself circles around seven college students who gather for a DIY self-defense workshop after a sorority sister is raped.
 They learn how to “not be a victim”, how to use their bodies as weapons, how to fend off attackers.
 The form of self-defense becomes a channel for their rage, trauma, confusion, anxiety, and desire.
 Challenged to determine what they want and how to ask for it, the students must ultimately face the insidious ways rape culture steals one’s body and sense of belonging.
 Developed as part of Victory Gardens 2018 Ignition Festival of New Plays and the winner of the 2019 Yale Drama Series Prize, How to Defend Yourself is funny, raw and brutally honest – a triumph from playwright Liliana Padilla.
 The production will be directed by Marti Lyons (Cambodian Rock Band, Native Gardens Victory Gardens, Witch Writers Theatre).

 Please be advised, How To Defend Yourself deals with themes of sexual violence and rape culture.
-Specific topics include physical violence, explicit language and intense discussions of sex and sexual assualt.
+Specific topics include physical violence, explicit language, and intense discussions of sex and sexual assault.
+Additionally, strobe lights and simulated smoking devices (vape pens) are used during the production.

-If you have any questions about content, age-appropriateness or stage effects (such as strobe lights or theatrical fog) that might have a bearing on patron comfort, please contact the box office at 773-871-3000.
+If you have any questions about content, age-appropriateness or stage effects that might have a bearing on patron comfort, please contact the Box Office at 773.871.3000.

 After All performances of How to Defend Yourself (Unless otherwise noted)